 Ahrefs Endorses 4 SEO-Focused Facebook Groups: SEO professionals looking to join forums and groups can often find themselves in a thread of communication that’s full of spam.
 Ahrefs’ Si Quan Ong went off to find the best four Facebook groups for SEO professionals with some help from the members of the Ahrefs customer group, Ahrefs Insider.
 He lists his findings in this article and the benefits of joining each of these groups.

 Voices of Search Podcast Chats with SEO Consultant Eli Schwartz About Product-Led SEO: The Voices of Search podcast host, Ben Shapiro, chats with his guest Eli Schwartz about defining product-led SEO, how it differs from content-led SEO and how SEO becomes the product.
 This podcast gives credence to the features-first SEO strategy and how it could be beneficial, if not more advantageous to some brands.
+You can also check product-led vs sales-led, which works best for your brand.

 Editor’s Note: “SEO News You Can Use” is a weekly blog post posted every Monday morning only on SEOblog.com, rounding up all the top SEO news from around the world.
 Our goal is to make SEOblog.com a one-stop-shop for everyone looking for SEO news, education and for hiring an SEO expert with our comprehensive SEO agency directory.